gdquest-demos/godot-demos-2022/save-game/README.md

 - For versioning, you should try not to change existing variable names but only extend resources.
 Otherwise, you'll get loading errors.
 If you absolutely need to make breaking changes to your save game data, you'll want to keep the old script, make a new one, and write some conversion code.

 - You should never save any resource that directly holds game data that could change, like file names, the display name of things in the game, and so on.
 You should use unique ids instead.
 See the `ItemData` resources in this project for an example.
-The exception is the resource script files, which we recommend to keep in a fixed directory, like `resources/` or `savegame/`
+The exception is the resource script files, which we recommend keeping in a fixed directory, like `resources/` or `savegame/`

 The last point holds regardless of the data format you use.
 You should always use unique ids you're certain won't change in your players' saved data.

+## Arbitrary code execution

+Resources, like scene files, can include GDScript code, and they'll run it on instantiation.

+It's OK if the file lives on the player's computer, but you should not send them over a network for security reasons.

+It also means players downloading resources from untrusted sources and putting them into the game expose themselves to security issues.
+Someone could purposefully add malicious code to a resource file and share it online.

+Considering that, we can recommend resources for plugins and generating data files in the game project, but we would recommend using a safer data format for player saves or settings.

+We included a scene that shows how to use JSON in the demo.

 ## How's the performance?